 A. TRAVEL TRAILER

-A licensed vehicular portable unit, mounted on wheels, of such a size or weight as not to require special highway movement permits when drawn by a motorized vehicle, and of a body width of no more than eight feet and a body length of no more than 38 feet when factory equipped for the road.
+A registered vehicular portable unit, mounted on wheels, of such a size or weight as not to require special highway movement permits when drawn by a motorized vehicle, and of a body width of no more than eight feet and a body length of no more than 38 feet when factory equipped for the road.

 B. CAMP TRAILER

-A licensed portable unit mounted on wheels and constructed with collapsible partial side walls which fold for towing by another vehicle.
+A registered portable unit mounted on wheels and constructed with collapsible partial side walls which fold for towing by another vehicle.

 C. TRUCK CAMPER